UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Ruzena_Bajcsy.md

 **Abbate:**

-Had you already been interested in A.I./robotics kinds of things?
+Had you already been interested in A.I.robotics kinds of things?

 **Bajcsy:**